 You don’t have to throw every seasoning in the pantry in pinto bean soup.
 The most important seasoning you can use is a ham bone or any kind of smoked ham.

 My favorite seasoning for pinto bean soup is smoked ham hocks, onions and salt, and pepper.
 If I’m making them for red beans and rice or I want a chili-bean style pinto bean soup, I add a little chili powder and a bay leaf.

 Can you freeze pinto bean soup?

-Pinto bean soup freezes very well as long as it’s in an air tight container.
-Make sure to cool the beans before putting in the freezer.
+Pinto bean soup freezes very well as long as it’s in an air-tight container.
+Make sure to cool the beans before putting them in the freezer.
 The frozen soup can be re-heated after thawed or heated from frozen.
-The pinto bean soup tastes great after freezing and the texture and quality is really as close as when they were first cooked.
+The pinto bean soup tastes great after freezing and the texture and quality are really as close as when they were first cooked.